 Whether flying solo or tethering to other devices, drones and unmanned autonomous vehicles (UAVs) tend to share a few common characteristics: laser and/or radar scanners for navigation, video cameras to record and broadcast details back to remote crews and thermal imaging to help spot survivors.

-How it's using rescue robots: A giant among defense contractors, Lockheed Martin is known for developing outsize firepower like that of its F-35, the most expensive fighter jet ever made.
+A giant among defense contractors, Lockheed Martin is known for developing fighter jets like its F-35.
 The arms behemoth has also spent decades developing a fleet of autonomous unmanned systems, including submarine trackers and aerial reconnaissance drones.

 There’s also the K-MAX, which LM designed to deliver supplies, humanitarian aid and fuel to hard-to-reach locations.
 With a 6,000-pound cargo capacity, the aircraft is a natural to help the annual wildfire threat, as the contractor demonstrated a few years ago.

 Location: Boston, Massachusetts

 The Wyss Institute at Harvard is developing small aerial drones coined “RoboBees.”
 The latest version of RoboBees can fly, dive and swim and propel out of water.
 Developers hope that the robotics drones would serve a variety of use cases ranging from environmental monitoring and biological studies to search and rescue.
 The robot’s wings flap at 220 to 300 hertz in air and nine to 13 hertz in water, which allow the bee to move freely through air and water.

 12. Ripper Corporation